OMPS Section members

 What are my options at retirement?

 At retirement you must use your OMPS savings to purchase an Annuity that covers any safeguarded underpin you have.
-Buck’s At-Retirement Service will help you to purchase an Annuity for the safeguarded underpin.
+Gallagher’s At-Retirement Service will help you to purchase an Annuity for the safeguarded underpin.
 If there are surplus funds after purchasing the Annuity, you can use this to take tax-free cash (to a maximum of 25% of your fund) or purchase additional Annuity on the open market.
 If there is a shortfall in funds required to purchase an Annuity for your safeguarded underpin, you will be unable to take early retirement from the Plan.
 When you reach your Normal Retirement Age, if there is still a shortfall in funds, the Trustees will top up your fund to allow the Annuity to be purchased or for the Plan to self-fund your safeguarded minimum pension.
 If you have additional funds after an Annuity is purchased - you can use these in exactly the same way as any DC fund - i.e. Drawdown or Annuity.
 You can find out more about these options here.

 Alternatively, you can transfer your benefits out of the Plan to access additional flexibility.